-In line with the basic policy of Respect for Human Rights and Friendly Work Environment set forth in the SCREEN Group CSR Charter / Group Code of Conduct, in line with the basic policy of “respect for human rights and friendly work environment” set forth in the SCREEN Group CSR Charter / Group Code of Conduct, we work to promote the health of individual employees and the workplace as a whole with the aim of turning each employee into a solution creator who is healthy in body and mind, thinks and acts independently, and provides new technologies, products, and services that help solve social issues.
+Based on the principle of “Respect for Human Rights and Friendly Work Environment” set forth in the SCREEN Group CSR Charter and Code of Conduct, we have established the Occupational Safety and Health Policy.
+In accordance with the policy, we work to promote the health of individual employees and the workplace as a whole with the aim of turning each employee into a solution creator who is healthy in body and mind, thinks and acts independently, and provides new technologies, products, and services that help solve social issues.

 By working to improve employee living habits, enhance their mental toughness, encourage them to undergo appropriate treatments, and strengthen support from supervisors and colleagues through health and productivity management, we seek to increase the rate of employees practicing good health management and the rate of employees who are in good physical health.
-We believe that doing so will increase employee work engagement1 and performance.
+We believe that doing so will increase employee performance.

 Safety and Health Initiatives